-Manager includes many built-in reports to summarize, analyze, and present transaction data.
+Manager includes many predefined reports to summarize, analyze, and present transaction data.
 Access them in the Reports tab in the left navigation pane:

 As more tabs are enabled, more reports are available.
 For example, when Customers and Suppliers tabs are enabled, aging reports and statements can be produced:

 Reports are available related to tax codes, fixed assets, inventory, expense claims, capital accounts, and other aspects of accounting.

 Some reports pertain only to certain business locations.
 These are enabled in one of three ways:

 Begin creating a new report by clicking on the report’s name under the Reports tab.
 Then, in most cases, click New Report.
 (One exception is Custom Reports, which is not covered by this Guide.)
 Depending on which report is being created, various fields will appear.
 Some have default content, shown in grey.
 This content can be overwritten to customize a report.
 Other fields, such as dates, may be required.
 Some reports offer options for adding explanatory information, showing account codes, or excluding zero balances.
 For example, a new Cash Summary entry screen is shown below:

 For some reports, comparative columns can be added.
 These can be useful for comparing current performance with past accounting periods.
 Note that columns can be named and their order adjusted by dragging the double-arrow symbols to the left of column names up or down.
 The top-listed column will appear at the left on the report in bold type.
 Other comparative columns will appear to the right of that column: